30269 - COMPETITIVE STRATEGIES IN CREATIVE INDUSTRIES

 - Lecturers’ slides and other relevant material will be uploaded on Bocconi e-learning platform, Blackboard (B).

 - N. SLACK, A. BRANDON-JONES, R. JOHNSTON, Operations Management.
-Prentice Hall, 8th edition (selected chapters).
+Prentice Hall, 8th edition (selected chapters, though not mandatory).

 Attending will be tested on the provided slides and materials available via Blackboard, the Case Studies discussed in class, and the bibliography listed in the detailed course schedule available via Course Reserve.